-In order to ensure adequate risk control for the Company within their outsourcing arrangement, Group Compliance applies the principles and requirements of the Administrator's compliance framework.
+In order to ensure adequate risk control for the Company within their outsourcing arrangements, Group Compliance applies the principles and requirements of the Administrator's Compliance Charter.
 This sets out the roles and responsibilities of Group Compliance and those policies where it has delegated responsibilities.

-The framework sets out key deliverables.
-These include, but are not limited to:
+The Charter sets out key deliverables; these include, but are not limited to:

-- production and performance of an annual compliance monitoring plan; - production of a quarterly compliance report; - production and review of compliance-related policies and standards;

-- delivery of compliance training, completion of compliance themed e-learning modules, and thematic training for all levels of staff including the Board; - identifying emerging regulatory obligations and keeping up to date the in-scope areas of the legal & regulatory library; - production and performance of thematic reviews.
+- production and performance of an annual Compliance Monitoring Plan; - production of a quarterly Compliance Report; - delivery of compliance training, completion of compliance themed e-learning modules, and thematic training for all levels of staff including the Board; - identifying emerging regulatory obligations and keeping up to date the in-scope areas of the legal & regulatory library; and - production and performance of thematic reviews.